adap/flower/baselines/doc/source/how-to-use-baselines.rst

   We are changing the way we structure the Flower baselines.
 While we complete the transition to the new format, you can still find the existing baselines and use them: `baselines (old) <https://github.com/adap/flower/tree/main/baselines/flwr_baselines>`_.
   Currently, you can make use of baselines for `FedAvg <https://github.com/adap/flower/tree/main/baselines/flwr_baselines/flwr_baselines/publications/fedavg_mnist>`_, `FedOpt <https://github.com/adap/flower/tree/main/baselines/flwr_baselines/flwr_baselines/publications/adaptive_federated_optimization>`_,  and `LEAF-FEMNIST <https://github.com/adap/flower/tree/main/baselines/flwr_baselines/flwr_baselines/publications/leaf/femnist>`_.

-  The documentation below has been updated to reflect the new way of using Flower baselines.

 Structure
 ---------